 Do I need to use double opt-in?

-We recommend you enable double opt-in if you are subject to the GDPR.
+We recommend you enable double opt-in if you are subject to data protection laws that require it.

 Double opt-in includes an extra confirmation step that verifies each email address.
 This confirmation provides additional evidence of consent.